SNEWS2/snewpy/doc/source/snowglobes.rst

-Using SNEWPy as a Front End for SNOwGLoBES
+Using SNEWPY as a Front End for SNOwGLoBES
 ==========================================

 Install SNOwGLoBES
 ------------------
-Important parts of SNEWPy’s functionality require the `SNOwGLoBES <https://github.com/SNOwGLoBES/snowglobes>`_ (v1.2 recommended) and
+Important parts of SNEWPY’s functionality require the `SNOwGLoBES <https://github.com/SNOwGLoBES/snowglobes>`_ (v1.2 recommended) and
 `GLoBES <https://www.mpi-hd.mpg.de/personalhomes/globes/>`_ libraries, which need to be installed separately.
 (See the respective documentation for instructions.)